TravisWheelerLab/sufr/sufr/README.md

-  check      Check sufr file for correctness extract    Extract suffixes from a sufr file list       List the suffix array from a sufr file locate     Locate for sequences in a sufr file summarize  Summarize sufr file help       Print this message or the help of the given subcommand(s)
+  check      Check sufr file for correctness extract    Extract suffixes from a sufr file list       List the suffix array from a sufr file count      Count occurrences of sequences in a sufr file locate     Locate sequences in a sufr file summarize  Summarize sufr file help       Print this message or the help of the given subcommand(s)

 Options:
+  -t, --threads <THREADS>    Number of threads
   -l, --log <LOG>            Log level [possible values: info, debug]
       --log-file <LOG_FILE>  Log file
   -h, --help                 Print help